labermt/CST116SRS05/README.md

 If a cell is on the border of the array, it wraps back to the opposite end when looking at neighbors.

 Prompt the user for number of iterations and print the values of your array for each iteration.
 Use a row of '-' characters to divide your iterations.
+Output the original array a iteration 0.

 Tips: